jessicamacAL36/friday-11am-group-2/use-cases/UC04-top-n-global-countries.md

-## Use Case: UC01 - Generate Global Country Report
+## Use Case:04 - Top N Global Countries

-**Goal in Context (User Story):** As an Analyst, I want to retrieve a report of all countries in the world sorted by population so that I can analyze global demographics.
+**Goal in Context (User Story):** As an Analyst, I want to retrieve the top N populated countries in the world, where N is user-defined, so that I can quickly identify the most populous nations.al analysis.

 **Scope:** Population Reporting System (Application and Database)

-**Level:** Summary / Sea-level
+**Level:** User Goal

 **Primary Actor:** Analyst

-**Trigger:** Analyst selects the "Global Country Report" option from the application interface.
+**Trigger:** Analyst selects the "Top N Global Countries" option from the application interface.

 **Preconditions:**
 1. The System is running (Application container is 'Up').